 First established as a volunteer brigade in November of 1908, the Prince Rupert Fire Department has provided fire protection service in the municipality for over 100 years.
-These services include inspections and education, the coordination of an Emergency Rescue Team, Hazardous Material Response Team, and Emergency Services for the area.
-The Department currently consists of a Fire Chief, 2 Deputy Chiefs, 4 shift Captains and 14 career Fire Fighters.
+These services include inspections and education, fire suppression and rescue as well as medical response for the area.
+The Department currently consists of a Fire Chief, 1 Deputy Chief, 4 shift Captains and 16 career Firefighters.

 The Department responds to a wide variety of emergency and non emergency calls every day.
-Our Firefighters are highly trained in all aspects of modern firefighting as well as First Responder Emergency Medical protocols, Hazardous Materials Response, Auto Extrication and High Angle/Confined Space Rescue, and more.
+Our Firefighters are highly trained in all aspects of modern firefighting as well as Emergency Medical Responder (EMR), Auto Extrication and Confined Space Rescue, and more.

 The Department maintains a small fleet of high quality firefighting apparatus including One 75' Quint, two pumpers and one Fire/Rescue truck.
-Engine 5 is a 2017 Rosenbauer, this apparatus is a first line pump truck with a pumping capability of 2000 gallons per minute, is also equipped with Tower Lighting for night time operations.
-Rescue 1 is a 2015 Rosenbauer/Freightliner Rescue van, this apparatus carries all our First Responder gear, Extrication Equipment and extra firefighting gear.
-Has a 25 foot telescoping light tower for night time operations.
+Engine 5 is a 2017 Rosenbauer, this apparatus is a first line pump truck with a pumping capability of 2000 gallons per minute.
+Rescue 1 is a 2015 Rosenbauer/Freightliner Rescue van, this apparatus carries all our EMR, rescue/extrication equipment.
 Ladder 6 is a 2010 Pierce Ladder truck, this apparatus has a pumping capability of 2000 gallons per minute.
 It also has a 75 foot ladder with a monitor at the tip of the ladder.
 The Department operates from the single Fire Station located downtown at 200-1st Ave.
 West.

 Prince Rupert Fire Rescue Department responds to over 1500 calls for assistance each year.
 Our response time for most locations within city limits is under five minutes from the time the 911 call is received.